 In 1977, flying from Sydney to Roma, I watched one movie per sector (on a large screen on an Alitalia 747).
 The film was loaded at each stop onto a centrally mounted projector which dropped from roof of each cabin.
 The flight to Roma had three stops of between two and three hours each so four movies were shown on the one flight!
 Each airport has very few facilities and were essentially concrete sheds.
 (Singapore’s Changi was being built).

 The headphones were a tube and the audio was out of sync with the visual.
 One of the films was The Pink Panther Strikes Again and it was infuriating to have the gags out of sequence!

 People smoked around me- constantly.

-Two weeks ago and 40 years later, on an Etihad (which ironically is today, the saviour of Alitalia owning a chunk of their capital), A380 I had the choice of multiple movies shown on my personal screen with the sound coming through noise cancelling headphones on Etihad.
+Two weeks ago and 40 years later, I was sitting up front on an Etihad flight.
+Etihad, is today, the saviour of Alitalia owning a chunk of their capital.
+On this plane, I had the choice of multiple movies shown on my personal screen with the sound coming through noise cancelling headphones on Etihad.
 None of the movies were The Pink Panther but there were quite a few “retro” films.

 Today, the airports are like shopping malls with aeroplane gates.
 All of the airports we stopped at, en route to Rome in 1977 have been rebuilt.
 Singapore’s Changi is now my favourite airport in the world.